BlenderKit/blenderkit_asset_tasks/README.md

 Assets tasks have to start a Blender to make the job and the questions is which version?
 Basically there are 2 types of scripts in this repo:
 - requiring multiple versions of Blender (we want to target closest to original)
-- requiring one target version of Blender (we are ok with just one version, preferebly latest)
+- requiring one target version of Blender (we know the version in advance, or we are ok with just one version, preferebly latest)

 #### Multiple versions
 There are tasks where we need the asset to be processed in the same Blender version as original to keep compatibility with as old Blender as possible.